otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/04-instantiate-design-patterns-audio.md

 }
 ```

 This factory will create bricks in an alternating manner.
-For example, if you have three brick prefabs, it will create the first brick prefab, then the second brick prefab, and then the third brick prefab.
+For example, if you have three brick prefabs, it will create the first brick prefab, then the second brick prefab and then the third brick prefab.
 It will then start over and create the first brick prefab again.

 In the `Factories` folder, create a new script called `RandomBrickFactory`.